-Bikepacking the Rainbow Rim Trail at the Grand Canyon
+Rainbow Rim Trail Bikepacking Guide: Grand Canyon North Rim Route

 What would you say if I told you I knew of a secret cycling trail that runs along the North Rim of the Grand Canyon; that you can cycle in just 1 or 2 days; and that allows you to camp for free on the edge of the Grand Canyon with no one else around for miles and miles?
 Would that be something you’d be interested in learning more about?